CycloneDX/cyclonedx-core-java/README.md

 Copyright & License
 -------------------

-CycloneDX Core (Java) is Copyright (c) Steve Springett.
+CycloneDX Core (Java) is Copyright (c) OWASP Foundation.
 All Rights Reserved.

 Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.
 See the [License] file for the full license.